luisbt07/messager-django/README.md

 - **Scalability and Performance**: Redis's fast in-memory storage and Pub/Sub features enhance Celery's scalability, allowing multiple Celery workers to process tasks concurrently and ensuring efficient message passing.

 Overall, Redis plays a crucial role in the Celery ecosystem by providing a fast and reliable message broker and task queue, enabling distributed task execution and efficient communication between components in asynchronous task processing.
-### Celery - Async Tasks
-Celery is an asynchronous task queue/job queue that allows you to run tasks in the background, separate from the main application flow.
-It's commonly used in web applications to handle time-consuming or recurring tasks without blocking the application.
-Async Processing: Celery allows you to execute tasks asynchronously.
-Instead of executing tasks immediately when called, it puts them into a queue, allowing other parts of the application to continue working without waiting for the task to finish.

-- **Task Execution**: Tasks are units of work represented as functions or methods.
-These tasks can be scheduled to run at a specific time or triggered by events.
-- **Distributed System**: Celery operates as a distributed system, allowing tasks to be executed on multiple worker nodes.
-This enables scalability and load balancing.
-- **Broker System**: It relies on a message broker (e.g., Redis, RabbitMQ) to handle the passing of messages between the application and the Celery workers.
-The broker acts as a mediator, enabling communication between different parts of the application.
-- **Result Backend**: Celery supports result backends where the task results can be stored (e.g., in a database or cache) for retrieval or monitoring purposes.
-- **Monitoring and Management**: Tools like Flower offer a web-based monitoring dashboard for managing Celery tasks and workers, providing insights into the task execution process.

-Celery greatly enhances the scalability and performance of applications by handling time-consuming tasks efficiently and asynchronously, ensuring a smoother user experience.

 ### Running - Application
 #### Requirements